danielcbit/apcctrl/doc/manual/manual.rst

     cat /proc/bus/usb/devices

-This information is updated by the kernel whenever a device is plugged in or unplugged, irrespective of whether apcupsd is running or not.
+This information is updated by the kernel whenever a device is plugged in or unplugged, irrespective of whether apcctrl is running or not.
 It contains details on all the USB devices in your system including hubs (internal and external), input devices, and UPSes.